sagemath/sagewiki_to_gh-2022-10-10/days79.md

 Fridays are usually considered weekend days in Israel.

-Venue: Hebrew University of Jerusalem, Givat Ram Campus, (exact rooms TBA)
+Venue: '''Library of the Belgium House''', Hebrew University of Jerusalem, Givat Ram Campus

 == Program ==